ampproject/amphtml/extensions/amp-bind/amp-bind.md

 - Default: `omit`

 To send credentials, pass the value of `include`.
 If this value is set, the response must follow the [AMP CORS security guidelines](https://amp.dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cors-requests/#cors-security-in-amp).
-[/filter]
+[/filter] <!-- formats="websites, stories, ads" -->

 [filter formats="email"]

 ##### Invalid AMP email attributes

-Security and privacy disallow the use of the following attributes on the AMP email format.
+The AMP4EEMAIL spec disallows the use of the following attributes on the AMP email format.

 - `[src]`
 - `src`
 - `credentials`
 - `overridable`

-[/filter]
+[/filter] <!-- formats="email" -->

 ### Deep-merge with `AMP.setState()`